jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 Both the user and assistant (generically referred to as **agents**) are fundamentally described by their ability to produce observations, make inferences and take actions:

-1. They have an internal state (:math:`s_U` and :math:`s_A` for respectively the user and the assistant), which may be used to store e.g. goals, preferences, model parameters.
+1. They have an internal state (:math:`s_U` and :math:`s_A` for the user and assistant respectively), which may be used to store, for example, goals, preferences, model parameters.
 2. They observe (perfectly or partially) the various states of the  interaction model.
-When making an observation, the agents may receive a reward to model some positive or negative effects of observation e.g. observations may take some time to be created (negative reward), or may satisfy a curiosity (positive reward).
+When making an observation, the agents may receive a reward to model some positive or negative effects of observation; for example, observations may take some time to be created (negative reward) or may satisfy a curiosity (positive reward).
 3. Based on these observations, agents make inferences that change their internal states.
-The agents again may receive a reward, to account for situations where there is a cost to inferring (e.g. mental effort, computational resources) or a benefit (e.g. satisfaction).
+The agents again may receive a reward to account for situations where there is a cost (e.g. mental effort, computational resources) or a benefit (e.g. satisfaction) to inferring.
 4. Based on their internal states and their observations, agents take actions as dictated by a policy.
 Those actions may have an effect on the other states (e.g. the task state) of the interaction model.